avlamakis/PROF-README-GENERATOR/README.md

 A Command-line application which generates a README file for your application repositories stored on GITHUB.
 The ReadMe helps others understand how the app functions, required installs, and how other developers can contribute to it.

 ## Installation:
-To install this app you will need to run NPM install for the following dependencies in your CLI: Inqurirer,fs, and util.
+To install this app you will need to run NPM install for the following dependencies in your CLI: Inquirer,fs, and util.
 This will allow the question prompts from the CLI for you to generate the README.MD file.

 ## Usage:
 https://watch.screencastify.com/v/Fth9K32Cunr2beXSAFWx